Jyz99/CMNER/README.md

 # CMNER
 Here is the Chinese MNER dataset based on social media.
-We will release the whole corpus later.
+Each post is composed of a text and relevant images.
+Every text has an unique "wid" and the images named with this "wid" at the beginning are the corresponding images for the text.